 HOLDING MY CAMERA GEAR HIGH OVER MY HEAD, I JUMP from the boat into chilly seawater almost waist-deep and start wading ashore.
-I’m lucky enough to be visiting a privately owned island in Aotearoa New Zealand’s Hauraki Gulf with The Nature Conservancy’s Aotearoa New Zealand director of conservation, Carl McGuinness.
+I’m lucky enough to be visiting a privately owned island in Aotearoa New Zealand’s Hauraki Gulf with The Nature Conservancy’s Aotearoa New Zealand director of conservation, Carl McGuinness (now Deputy Country Director).
 This place is wild: thick forests stretch from beach to cliff, and invitations to visit are rarely given.

 We’ve come to Otata (an island in a chain called The Noises) because it may hold clues for McGuinness’ work.
 He is leading TNC’s efforts with local partners to restore mussel beds and improve water quality across the 1,500-plus square miles of seabed that surround us in the Tīkapa Moana/Te Moananui ā Toi (the Māori names for the Hauraki Gulf).